Coca-Cola: Coca leaf

 Pemberton called for five ounces of coca leaf per gallon of syrup (approximately 37 g/L), a significant dose; in 1891, Candler claimed his formula (altered extensively from Pemberton's original) contained only a tenth of this amount.
 Coca-Cola once contained an estimated nine milligrams of cocaine per glass.
 (For comparison, a typical dose or "line" of cocaine is 50–75 mg.)
-In 1903, it was removed.
+In 1903, the fresh coca leaves were removed from the formula.

 After 1904, instead of using fresh leaves, Coca-Cola started using "spent" leaves – the leftovers of the cocaine-extraction process with trace levels of cocaine.
 Since then (by 1929), Coca-Cola has used a cocaine-free coca leaf extract.
 Today, that extract is prepared at a Stepan Company plant in Maywood, New Jersey, the only manufacturing plant authorized by the federal government to import and process coca leaves, which it obtains from Peru and Bolivia.
 Stepan Company extracts cocaine from the coca leaves, which it then sells to Mallinckrodt, the only company in the United States licensed to purify cocaine for medicinal use.

 Long after the syrup had ceased to contain any significant amount of cocaine, in North Carolina "dope" remained a common colloquialism for Coca-Cola, and "dope-wagons" were trucks that transported it.

 Kola nuts for caffeine

 The kola nut acts as a flavoring and the original source of caffeine in Coca-Cola.
 It contains about 2.0 to 3.5% caffeine, and has a bitter flavor.

 In 1911, the US government sued in United States v.
 Forty Barrels and Twenty Kegs of Coca-Cola, hoping to force the Coca-Cola Company to remove caffeine from its formula.
 The court found that the syrup, when diluted as directed, would result in a beverage containing 1.21 grains (or 78.4 mg) of caffeine per 8 USfloz serving.
 The case was decided in favor of the Coca-Cola Company at the district court, but subsequently in 1912, the US Pure Food and Drug Act was amended, adding caffeine to the list of "habit-forming" and "deleterious" substances which must be listed on a product's label.
 In 1913 the case was appealed to the Sixth Circuit in Cincinnati, where the ruling was affirmed, but then appealed again in 1916 to the Supreme Court, where the government effectively won as a new trial was ordered.
 The company then voluntarily reduced the amount of caffeine in its product, and offered to pay the government's legal costs to settle and avoid further litigation.

-Coca-Cola contains 34 mg of caffeine per 12 fluid ounces (9.8 mg per 100 ml).
+Coca-Cola contains 46 mg of caffeine per 12 US fluid ounces (or 30.7 mg per 8 USfloz serving).